reserve-protocol/rtokens/README.md

 # RToken list

-List of supported rTokens for Register
+List of supported RTokens for Register

 ## Fields